leejones06/azure-intro-vm-setup/README.md

 <h2>Part 1: : Create a Virtual Network (VN) in Azure </h2>

-<p>After creating your Azure account, the first thing we’ll do is create the <i>virtual network</i> that our machines will connect on.
+<p>After creating your Azure account, the first thing we’ll do is create the <i>virtual network</i> through which our machines will connect to one another.
 This will require creating a new <i>resource group</i> first.
 After creating the network, we’ll then create our <i>virtual machines</i> and do some basic configuring of their connections. </p>
 </br>

 - Go to the “All Services” page.
 Our focus will be on the list of icons across the top of the screen.
 - Find the icon labeled "Virtual Networks" and click through to the VN page.
-Once there, select “Create virtual networks”.
+Once there, select “Create virtual network”.

 ![Part1_1 READY](https://github.com/user-attachments/assets/8b16b420-be97-4364-8a22-13ebd6854fd8)
 </br> </br>